 A cipher suite is an ensemble of cryptographic algorithms that determine the encryption, authentication, and exchange of keys to secure and protect network connections.

-A cipher suite is a collection of several algorithms and protocols that encrypts, and decrypts data sent between the two parties communicating while maintaining it secure and protected from intruders.
+A cipher suite is a collection of several algorithms and protocols that encrypt and decrypt data sent between the two parties communicating while maintaining it secure and protected from intruders.

 It specifies the encryption, key exchange, and message authentication algorithms.
 Each cipher suite has a distinct combination of algorithms that operate together to provide a specified level of security.